 The Public Health Knowledge, Research and Evaluation Directorate within Public Health Wales alongside DECIPHer have developed an online interactive health intelligence product to visualise SHRN data at a local authority level.
 This dashboard aims to allow easier access to, and understanding of the available SHRN data at a local authority level and above.

-Find a link to the dashboard and further information below:
+Find a link to the School Health Research Network (SHRN) Data Dashboard and further information below:

-You can also find an animation outlining some of the findings below:
+You can also watch an animation outlining some of the SHRN findings below:

 Which schools are currently involved?

-All mainstream, state maintained secondary schools, with some independent schools, are members.
+All mainstream, state maintained primary and secondary schools, with some independent schools, are members.

-What are the benefits for schools of joining?
+What are the benefits for schools joining SHRN?

-Schools are provided with tailored Student Health and Wellbeing Reports, benchmarked against national data.
-These are used by school planning groups (senior management teams, parents, student voice) for health action planning and monitoring and evaluation of the health and wellbeing curriculum and whole school approaches.
+Schools are provided with tailored Student Health and Well-being Reports, benchmarked against national data.
+These are used by school planning groups (senior management teams, parents and carers, student voice and school governors) for health and well-being action planning and monitoring and evaluation of the Curriculum for Wales Health and Well-being Areas of Learning and Experience (AoLEs), and the Whole-school Approach to Emotional and Mental Well-being (WSA)

--National school events are offered every summer to facilitate shared learning on data use.
+- National school engagement events are held to facilitate shared learning on data use.

-Research briefs distil the findings of SHRN research outputs into easily digested short reports, which are circulated to schools and policy and practice partners for knowledge translation and continuous school health system improvement.
+- Research briefings distil the findings of SHRN research outputs into easily digested short reports, which are circulated to schools and policy and practice partners for knowledge translation and continuous school health system improvement.

 Publications